fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 =======
 (see also the file "questions.md")

-### 1. Scoping (Defining the problem) (Fabian)
+### 1. Scoping (Defining the problem) (presentation: Fabian)
+- Developing a patient management system of patients suffering from mental health problems.
-- the target users are the doctors in a mental health hospial
+- The target users are psychotherapists (doctors and psychologists) in clinics (mental health hospials and local medical practices).
-- application can be used on tablets and notebooks (a smartphones-app is not convenient for doctors)
+- The application can be used on tablets and notebooks (a smartphones-app is not convenient for psychotherapists needs).
-- focus on treatment related stuff and not medical administration
+- Focus on treatment related functionality and not general medical administration.
-- constrain the feature scope of the application to a few key features because of the short time horizon
+- Short time horizon: Constrain the feature scope of the application to a few key features.
+- The success can be measured by a closely interaction with the target users (demo and validation for each functionality of the software).

-### 2. Research (Patrick)
+### 2. Research (presentation: Patrick)
-- interview with a doctor (inner medicine) from the "Inselspital"
+- Interview with a doctor (inner medicine) from the "Inselspital".
-- short demo of the "Krankenhausinformationssystem" (CGM Phoenix) from the "Inselspital"
+- Short demo of the "Krankenhausinformationssystem" (CGM Phoenix) from the "Inselspital".
+-

-### 3. Synthesize (Arthur)
+### 3. Synthesize (presentation: Arthur)
-- the application shows only the relevant patients from a specific doctor
+- The application shows only the relevant patients from a specific doctor
-- user requirements
+- User requirements

-### 4. Design (Marc)
+### 4. Design (presentation: Marc)
 User requirements:
-- show personal data of each patient
+- Show personal data of each patient
-- diagnosis of a patient: show, add, update, delete
+- Diagnosis of a patient: show, add, update, delete
-- drug management (point in time, frequency, dose): show, add, update, delete
+- Drug management (point in time, frequency, dose): show, add, update, delete
-- orders to other clinical staff: show, add, update, delete
+- Orders to other clinical staff: show, add, update, delete
-- process and event handling of a patient: show, add, update, delete
+- Process and event handling of a patient: show, add, update, delete

-### 5. Prototype (Patrick)
+### 5. Prototype (presentation: Patrick)

-### 6. Validate (Fabian)
+### 6. Validate (presentation: Fabian)
-- system requirements
+- System requirements